ralna/GALAHAD/doc/C/rst-dir/struct_cqp_control_type.rst

 	bool space_critical

-if .space_critical true, every effort will be made to use as little space as possible.
+if .space_critical is true, every effort will be made to use as little space as possible.
 This may result in longer computation time

 .. index:: pair: variable; deallocate_error_fatal
 .. _doxid-structcqp__control__type_1a58a2c67fad6e808e8365eff67700cba5: